epixoip/pufferfish/README.md

 ###Acknowledgements

-Pufferfish builds upon prior works by Bruce Schneier (Blowfish) and Niels Provos & David Mazieres (bcrypt).
+Pufferfish2 builds upon prior works by Bruce Schneier (Blowfish) and Niels Provos & David Mazieres (bcrypt).
 However, Pufferfish is not endorsed by these individuals.
 Its creation was prompted by the Password Hashing Competition, and its design was inspired by work to accelerate bcrypt cracking by Steve Thomas, Jens Steube, Alexander Peslyak, Sayantan Datta, and Katja Malvoni.
-Special thanks is due to Steve Thomas and Alexander Peslyak for their review and analysis of V0 and V1.
+Special thanks is due to Steve Thomas and Alexander Peslyak for their review and analysis of Pufferfish, and to Steve Thomas again for his input on Pufferfish2.

 ###Usage